-- 1- Sphingosine an 18-carbon amino alcohol with an unsaturated hydrocarbon chain. - 2- Fatty acid is attached in amide linkage (is a peptide bond in small molecules between COOH-group of the fatty acid and NH2-group) to the -NH2 on C-2 of the sphingosine the resulting compound is a ceramide.
+- 1- Sphingosine (the backbone of sphingolipids) an 18carbon amino alcohol with an unsaturated hydrocarbon chain. - 2- Fatty acid is attached in amide linkage (is a peptide bond in small molecules between COOH-group of the fatty acid and NH2-group) to the -NH2 on C-2 of the sphingosine the resulting compound is a ceramide.